LegendArenaMC/LegendArena/README.md

 Done.

-Or, get a pre-built jar from the SnapCI builds. (click on the build status image at the top of this README)
+Or, get a pre-built jar from the CircleCI builds. (click on the build status image at the top of this README)